PolkaVio/PolkaVio/README.md

-ALLERT , new account first account has been lost
+ALERT !!! , new account first account has been lost

 - 👋 Hi, I’m @PolkaVio from Indonesia